johnmunoz777/LMFD_MSDS_Practicum/README.md

 ### ROC Curve & Recall-Confidence Analysis
 ![r](images/roc_curve.jpg)
-- **Recall at 0.0 confidence**: 82%, detecting 82% of positive instances.
+- **Recall at 0.0 confidence**: Detecting 82% of positive instances.
 - **As confidence increases**, recall sharply drops around 0.8–1.0.
 - **Some classes perform better** than others:
   - **Classmate and Will** show a steep decline, indicating they are more affected by confidence filtering.